 Between 2013 and 2023, higher education has shrunk as a priority in the state budget, going from making up 10.8 percent of the general revenue fund in FY 2013 to just 9.5 percent in FY 2023.
 After adjusting for inflation, the state’s investment in higher education is $156 million lower in 2023 than it was a decade earlier.
 Over that period, spending per student declined by $250 annually, but that metric doesn’t tell the full story of the impact of reduced higher education investments on West Virginians.

-While tuition skyrocketed, the value of the state’s Promise Scholarship has remained flat.
-In fact, the value of the Promise Scholarship increased by only $250 from 2010, when it covered up to $4,750 annually in tuition, until 2022, when it began to cover $5,000 in tuition annually, even as average tuition more than doubled over that same period.
-In 2013, the Promise Scholarship covered 85 percent of the average in-state tuition at a four-year institution; in 2022, it covers just 44 percent of the average in-state tuition at a four-year institution.
+While tuition skyrocketed, the value of the state’s Promise Scholarship has remained flat after transitioning from covering full tuition to a block grant in 2010.
+In fact, the value of the Promise Scholarship has increased by only $250 since 2010, when it covered up to $4,750 annually in tuition, until 2022, when it began to cover $5,000 in tuition annually, even as average tuition more than doubled over that same period.
+In 2013, the Promise Scholarship covered 85 percent of the average in-state tuition at a four-year institution; in 2022, it covers just 63 percent of the average in-state tuition at a four-year institution.

 So why is it that higher education always finds itself on the chopping block in the state budget?
 One big reason is that state lawmakers have very little flexibility in the budget decisions they can make.
 Nearly two-thirds of the state budget is statutory or non-discretionary, meaning that it has to be funded unless state code or the state constitution is changed.
 This means that when revenues are down or new priorities emerge, it’s a small slice of the budget that can be shuffled around or cut to accommodate those needs.
 Higher education is one of relatively few state-funded areas that is not protected by state code or the constitution.